Knowle F.C.: History

 The club was established in 1926 as Knowle Men's Institute.
 They played in the Birmingham Youth & Old Boys League, winning the league and league cup double in 1946–47.
 In 1966 the club, now known as Knowle Football Club, joined Division Two of the Worcestershire Combination, which was renamed the Midland Combination in 1968.
 Although they finished as Division Two runners-up in 1968–69, they were not promoted.
 However, following a fifth-place finish the following season, the club moved up to Division One.

 In 1982–83 Knowle finished bottom of Division One, but avoided being relegated to Division Two.
 The club adopted the name Knowle North Star prior to the start of the 1983–84 season, which saw them finish bottom of the renamed Premier Division again.
 They also finished bottom of the division the following season.
 In 1985 the club reverted to their previous name.
 In 1996–97 they won the league's Challenge Cup, beating Kings Heath 5–4 on penalties after the final had ended 3–3.
 The club remained in the Premier Division until the end of the 1997–98 season, when they were demoted to Division One due to a lack of floodlights.

-The 1998–99 season saw Knowle finish as runners-up in Division One.
+The 1998–99 season saw Knowle finish as runners-up in Division One and win the Birmingham Saturday Vase, beating Alveston Town 5–2 in the final.
 They went on to win the division in 2002–03 and 2005–06, but were unable to take promotion due to the lack of floodlights at their ground.
 In 2007–08 the club won the league's Presidents Cup and the Division One title, and were promoted to the Premier Division after agreeing a groundshare with Studley.
 However, they were demoted again at the end of the 2009–10 season despite finishing eleventh in the Premier Division, returning to their home ground in Knowle.

-Knowle were Division One runners-up in 2010–11 and won the Challenge Cup again in 2013–14.
+Knowle were Division One runners-up in 2010–11, also winning the Birmingham Saturday Vase with a 2–1 win over Shirley Town in the final.
+They won the Challenge Cup again in 2013–14.
 At the end of the season the Midland Combination merged with the Midland Alliance to form the Midland League, with Knowle placed in Division Two.
+In 2022–23 they won the Les James Challenge Cup, beating Hampton 3–1 in the final, and the Birmingham Saturday Vase with a 1–0 win over Sutton United.
+The club retained the cup the following season, beating Fairfield Villa 3–1 in the final.

+In 2024–25 Knowle were runners-up in Division Two of the Midland League, earning promotion to Division One.